 Payback Period is equal to 4 years and 6 months, H70 and I70.
 Loan “A” life is computed round down to 5 years, 10 six-month periods, and 18 months grace.

-ABOVE IS PESSIMISTIC FORECAST WHERE CALCULAT INCLUDTHE VALUES OF REINVESTING IN OTHER THREE COUNTRIES OF INTEREST.
+THE ABOVE IS A PESSIMISTIC FORECAST WHERE THE CALCULATION DOES NOT INCLUDTHE VALUES OF REINVESTING IN OTHER THREE COUNTRIES OF INTEREST.